• English

 • If you have dental appointments involving implants or gum surgery that may involve bleeding sites, consider delaying your dental work to avoid potential BCG bacteremia and secondary infections in the healing tissue.
 Speak with your urologist before any dentistry procedures.

-Navigating Bladder Cancer with Bladder Cancer Canada
+Navigating Bladder Cancer and BCG Treatment with Bladder Cancer Canada

 Bladder Cancer Canada is the first and only patient advocacy organization in Canada dedicated to bladder cancer issues.
 Facing bladder cancer is undoubtedly a challenging journey, but with the support of the Bladder Cancer Canada community, you can find the strength and knowledge to navigate it more confidently.